-Using the DualSense, alternative fire modes are actually present when holding the trigger down to a mid-way stopping point that fights against you.
+The design of the planet is wonderful and filled with an ecosystem that feels so unlike our own.
+The DualSense accesses alt fire modes by holding the trigger down to a mid-way stopping point that fights against you.
 It’s integral to the design, making it easily one of the best PS5 games for showcasing true next-gen technology.
-Plus, the way it integrates snippets of story through your multiple attempts blends narrative and gameplay together in a unique way.

 The web-swinging is back, and as great as ever with some new moves to boot.
 The same for the combat, which makes uses of Miles Morales’ unique powers like the ability to briefly turn invisible and zap enemies with a static charge.

 – Poor combat design

 The Callisto Protocol is a spiritual successor to Dead Space.
 That game's director, Glen Schofield, returns to old stomping ground with this sci-fi, and for the most part it's a fun ride.